Tam Lin Balladry

 For the cleverest man in all our train

-- "This night is Halloween, lady,
+To Pluto must go this year. - "This night is Halloween, lady,

 And the fairies they will ride

-The maid that will her, true-love win
+The maid that will her true-love win

-- "But how shall I thee ken, though, sir?
+At Miles Cross she may bide.' - "But how shall I thee ken, though, sir?

-Or bow shall I thee know,
+Or how shall I thee know,

 Amang a pack o hellish wraiths,

-- " Some rides upon a black horse, lady,
+Before I never saw? - "Some rides upon a black horse, lady,

 And some upon a brown,

-But I myself on a, milk-white steed,
+But I myself on a milk-white steed,

 My left hand shall be bare,